bombshell-dev/ansx/README.md

 # `ansx` (ansi syntax)

-ANSI Syntax is a markup language for ANSI escape sequences used to render terminal apps.
+ANSI Syntax is an EXPERIMENTAL markup language for ANSI escape sequences.
+Use it to render terminal apps!

 - inspired by HTML (`class`, built-in elements)
 - supports a subset of CSS (style)